bitcoin/bitcoin/README.md

 https://bitcoincore.org/en/download/.

   Fork Dev Branch Progress:
-   - v0.0.3 - Adding Consensus of Maturity to transactions of output. the transaction only procced if the units of bitcoin in output already have reached in your maturity of lasts N blocks
+   - v0.0.3 - Improvements to increase the security and performance of node

 Fork Updates:
    - v0.0.2 - Added to build.sh file, Base16 with preconfig of bitcoin.conf